Beta Theta Pi Volunteers

 Beta Theta Pi has more than 1,000 alumni and Friends of Beta leading its undergraduate chapters to new heights.
 The Fraternity is always seeking volunteers who are committed to building men of principle for a principled life.

 Are you interested in joining these incredible volunteer leaders in your area?
 There are many ways to get involved, including short-term roles.
-Send an email to Anne Emmerth or call the Administrative Office at 800.800.BETA.
+Send an email to Chief Operating Officer Erin McHale or call the Administrative Office at 800.800.BETA.
 Need some assistance in your current Beta volunteer role?
 Check out these resources.

 Beta Theta Pi Board of Trustees